 Frequently asked questions.

 You, the employer, are solely responsible.
-You must first register yourself as a domestic employer with the Department of Employment and Labour to receive a UIF reference number.
-You then register your worker under that number.
-Your worker cannot register themselves — and you will be the one penalised if it is not done.
+You must register yourself as a domestic employer with the Department of Employment and Labour first, then register your worker under that number.

-No. You only ever register once as a domestic employer and receive one UIF reference number.
+No. You only register once as a domestic employer and receive one UIF reference number.
 All your household workers are registered under that same number.
-When a worker leaves, you simply remove them from your profile.

 🌍 Foreign Nationals

-Yes — if they are legally employed in South Africa with a valid work permit, visa, or are a permanent resident.
-Since 1 March 2018, foreign nationals working legally in South Africa are included in UIF.
-They contribute and can claim benefits just like South African citizens.
+Yes — if they are legally employed in South Africa with a valid work permit or permanent residency.
+Since March 2018, foreign nationals working legally in SA are fully included in UIF.

-Yes — legally employed foreign nationals who have contributed to UIF are entitled to claim the same benefits as South African citizens, including unemployment, illness, maternity, adoption, and parental leave benefits.
+Yes — legally employed foreign nationals who have contributed to UIF are entitled to claim the same benefits as South African citizens.
 They need a valid passport or work permit to claim.

 📝 What Workers Can Claim

-No. Unemployment benefits are only available when employment ends through retrenchment, dismissal, or contract expiry.
-A worker who resigns voluntarily is not eligible to claim unemployment benefits from UIF.
-They may still claim illness or maternity benefits if those circumstances apply.
+No. Unemployment benefits only apply when employment ends through retrenchment, dismissal, or contract expiry.
+A worker who resigns voluntarily cannot claim unemployment benefits.

-Your worker is entitled to up to 4 months of unpaid maternity leave and may not return to work for a minimum of 6 weeks after giving birth.
-As an employer, you are not legally required to pay their salary during this period — but they can claim maternity benefits from UIF during this time, provided they are registered and have been contributing.
-This is exactly why registration matters so much.
+Your worker is entitled to up to 4 months of unpaid maternity leave and may claim maternity benefits from UIF during this time — provided they are registered and have been contributing.

-🎉 You're on the list!
-Thank you for joining.
-We'll send your free Domestic Worker Compliance Checklist within 24 hours and keep you updated as we build.
+🎉 You're in!
+Thank you for signing up.
+We'll send your free Domestic Worker Compliance Checklist within 24 hours.